 1) Are we the cheapest?
 No, but we are competitive.
 Since we are based in Mexico we do not pay Gringo prices.
 This enables us to devote more resources to a quality experience.
 For example, one of our competitors charges 50% of our 37 day Baja trip cost, for a 7 day trip.
 When you compare us with others, look beyond price.
 Look for the word "optional" in their itineraries.
 What looks cheaper may not in fact, be cheaper.
 We could lower our prices by doing Taco stands instead of proper meals, etc, but we provide a quality tour, not an ad hoc one.
 We pay our wagon masters a fixed daily rate so they have no motivation to cut financial corners.

 2) We are the only Mexico RV Caravan company, fully registered and licensed to operate inside Mexico.
 To be quite frank that makes us the only one actually operating 100% legally.
+(For more info on this click here.)
 This also provides us access to a lot of resources our competitors do not have.
 Green Angel (like AAA) escorts, access to government tourism officials, and even the police in some areas.
 We pay taxes in Mexico and our company principals live full time in Mexico.
+We receive alerts about road conditions or any other problems before we enter an area through our large group of local guides and the Green Angels.
+No other company has this sort of network.
 Before you use a competitor, ask what they do if you have an accident or breakdown.
 Do they have access to resources, and can they deal in Spanish or deal with the police?
 We can and do.

 3) We use fully certified bilingual tour guides, some are Phd’s, or even retired professors of history or archaeology.
 We do not rely on our Wagon Masters to do our local tours, as some of our competitors do.
 Do you think you will get a proper tour of a Mayan ruin from a Wagon Master who has read a book on it?
 It is actually illegal in Mexico.
 Paid tours have to be led by a Mexican resident or citizen with a work pemit.
 It is not easy to be certified as a tour guide.
 They are well paid, but you should expect to receive an accurate education about the site you are visiting.
 To be fair, some competitors will hire a local guide, they have even contracted tours out to us in the past, and that is quite acceptable.
 We only use guides familiar with the local area.
 While a wagon master may be quite informed, there is no way he can compare with a certified guide who actually lives in the area.
 We are the largest operator in Mexico and cover the entire country from Baja to the Guatemalan border.